minprog/cs50x-1718-1819/practice/30 big-o/big-o.md

 #### Code

-	// computes the mean of sorted array a of size n float mean(float a[], int n)
+	// computes the median of sorted array a of size n float median(float a[], int n)
 	{
 	    if(n <= 0) return 0;
 	    return (a[(n-1)/2] + a[n/2])/2;